 by Chris MzN

 However, the most important reason why NGOs should diversify their funding base is simply that implementing grants is often not enough to advance their cause.
 Many NGO professionals recognise that they are working in a complex, interwoven and multi-faced world.
 To advance an issue and achieve sustainable change, it is necessary to address all facets of the issue.
-That means that if NGOs want to make a difference in the area they care about, they may need to work even closer with other actors in the same area.
-This includes businesses who blend profit making with social progress, governments who recognise that they are not best placed to achieve change alone, and academics who like to partner with NGOs to apply their knowledge more efficiently.
+This means that if NGOs want to make a difference in the area they care about, they may need to work even more closely with other actors in the same area.
+This includes businesses who blend profit making with social progress, governments who recognise that they are not best placed to achieve change alone and academics who like to partner with NGOs to apply their knowledge more efficiently.

 Slow progress, we know

 Despite these issues being well known, things have moved along rather slowly.
 Most NGOs continue to rely heavily on traditional donor funds.
 The regulations that come with such funds are restrictive, leaving little money left for investments into smart operations, processes and systems.

 Yet some actors have successfully made the change.
 BRAC, a large iNGO from Bangladesh and today arguably one of the largest development organisations in the world, has placed financial self-reliance at the heart of its mission.
 Applying the concept of social entrepreneurship, BRAC has evolved from being fully donor-funded to over 70 per cent self-financed today.

 BRAC can be described as a front-runner in a conversion many western NGOs increasingly aim for.
 This level of self-reliance allows BRAC to channel its resources to where it best serves its mission, i.e. independent of donor resourcing or political preference.